Quinnipiac University emphasizes integrity as one of its guiding principles.

 1. Responsibilities

 The Academic Integrity Board is responsible for investigating and adjudicating alleged violations of the Academic Integrity Policy and educating the university community about academic integrity issues.
-The Academic Integrity Board works closely with the director of academic integrity and the coordinators of academic integrity initiatives.
+The Academic Integrity Board works closely with the coordinator of academic integrity.

 2. Composition